 Social media has provided tremendous benefits to society.
 It’s easier than ever to reconnect with old friends, meet people from all over the world, and keep tabs on current events.
 Social media has even been an invaluable tool for social change and justice.
 Just think about the role Facebook played in the Arab Spring of 2010.

 Social media doesn’t look like a fad that’s going away anytime soon, either.
-Studies show that 74 percent of all Internet users are on a social networking site, such as Facebook, Twitter, Pinterest, and Tumblr.
+Studies show that 74% of all Internet users are on a social networking site, such as Facebook, Twitter, Pinterest, and Tumblr.
 Social media has had an impact on just about every facet of daily life, from commerce and entertainment, to politics and the arts.
 While much of this impact has been positive, there are some negative consequences to this unparalleled level of connectivity.

-Case in point: online infidelity.
+Case in point: online or virtual infidelity.

 Perhaps it has something to do with just how easy it is.
 Advances in technology have certainly made it easier to secure instant gratification for just about every want and desire.
 Psychology Today suggests a correlation between technology and the increase in people struggling with impulse control.
 Think about all those times you clicked on something you later wished you hadn’t or left an anonymous message, just because you could.
 The Internet brings everything you could ever want right to your fingertips.
 It’s hard to believe that doesn’t affect the psyche in a fundamental way – especially when it comes to sex.